Thursday, October 30, 2025

 Singer/Songwriter Rick Millward lived and worked on the West Coast until moving to Nashville in 2000.
 He was part of the Music City songwriter community, collaborating with other artists and producing projects in his boutique studio, including two EMMY nominated soundtracks.
 Now in Southern Oregon, Rick has discovered a vibrant local music scene centered around the many tasting rooms which has led to a return to performing.

 His records: "Limited Edition", "Home for Good", and “Loveland” are available on Spotify and other streaming platforms.
-His new recording, "Workin' On It", will be released later this year.
+His new recording, "Solo", will be released later this year.

 Saturday, March 2, 2024